- The Transition Care Program aims to minimise older people undertaking inappropriate lengths of stay in hospitals.

 People receiving Commonwealth funded home care packages can access TCP if assessed by the ACAS as eligible while in hospital and if the program can provide the required support.

 A leave provision exists for such clients enabling access to TCP while their package is held during their period of absence.
-However, the provider must be informed of this intention because there are funding implications for such services where the stay exceeds four weeks (or 28 days).
+However, the provider must be informed of this intention because there are funding implications for such services where their stay exceeds 4 weeks (or 28 days).

 The program must provide the required services to a home care package recipient and not simply top up the existing care plan because the person will be on leave from the package.